thedarkwriter/courseware-lms-content/courses/published/get_hiera_3.md

 include profile::dns
 </pre>

+This is a very common convention and was recommended best practice.
+You'll will often see it in older forge modules or code written by developers who have used puppet since before version 3.

-But there's a problem.
-As you write more code like this, it becomes very easy to lose track of which key/value pair applies to what class.
+There's a problem with using hiera this way; As you write more code like this, it becomes very easy to lose track of which key/value pair applies to what class.
 The standard convention is to use the name of class as part of the Hiera key like this:
 `profile::dns::dns_server`.

 This convention isn't just to make things easy to remember.
 Since Puppet 3,